Look back with me at my 2016 fail that I really want to turn into a win.

 No home invitation, but I’d gotten closer.
 This was a meal with a local stranger.
 Two out of three, right?
 I figured the next try would be a home run.

-I got to Hanoi, Vietnam when everyone was making final preparations to celebrate the Chinese New Year.
+I got to Hanoi, Vietnam when everyone was making final preparations to celebrate the Lunar New Year.
 Perfect!

 From the outside, Tet looks like Christmas and New Years, but is celebrated like Thanksgiving — home with family.
 Thanksgiving is my favourite holiday!
 This was definitely gonna be a home run.
 I was in Hanoi for about a week, then I moved to a small guest house on Cat Ba Island just a couple of days before the holiday.